graphile/worker/README.md

 **NOTE**: you do not need to (and should not) customise, inherit or extend the `Logger` class at all.

+**NOTE**: some log messages are gated behind the `GRAPHILE_ENABLE_DANGEROUS_LOGS=1` environmental variable - to see them you will need to enable that envvar AND enable debug logging (e.g. with `GRAPHILE_LOGGER_DEBUG=1` as mentioned above) - do not do this in production as these logs may include incredibly sensitive details such as your full database connection string including password.

 ## Creating task executors

 A task executor is a simple async JS function which receives as input the job